-If you got married outside of Germany and have made a name declaration at the time of your wedding and your marriage certificate shows evidence of this, please contact the Embassy or the Consulate General in order to find out whether this name change is recognised by German law.
+If you married outside Germany and declared a married name in this connection, please inquire to the Embassy or Consulate General whether this name is recognised under German law.

-You need to book an appointment to submit the name declaration.
-Both spouses/civil partners must be present in person as both their signatures have to be certified on the name declaration form.
+Both spouses/civil partners must attend the appointment, as both their signatures have to be certified on the name declaration form.
 If only one of you attends, unfortunately the application can’t be accepted.

-- Completed name declaration form (please write in capital letters and do not sign yet!); the form can be downloaded below
+- Completed name declaration form (please complete legibly in capital letters, but do not sign yet!); the form can be downloaded below

-- Valid passports for both spouses/civil partners (or German identity card/ Personalausweis)
+- Valid passports of both spouses/civil partners (or German identity card)

 - Birth certificates of both spouses/civil partners